brettz9/integrity-matters/README.md

 (`chai`) and using a version older than that in `package.json` (`mocha@7`) for testing purposes.

-However, upon updating `package.json`, and after committing the changes (without any staged or working copy changes to `package.json`), then run `npm run update-yarn-for-tests` so that most of the updates can be reflected in the `yarn.lock` file, while reapplying the chai and mocha changes.
+Upon updating `package.json`, and after committing the changes (without any staged or working copy changes to `package.json`), run `npm run update-yarn-for-tests` so that most of the updates can be reflected in the `yarn.lock` file, while reapplying the chai and mocha changes.
 You can then commit the resulting `yarn.lock` changes.